 What is the best free email verifier?

-Here’s the comparison of three popular email verifiers.
+Here’s the comparison of four popular email verifiers.
 Let’s find out how many emails you can verify with each of these services on a free plan and what functions they offer.

 Functionality.
 Snov.io allows you to run syntax, domain, and MX record checks.
 The service detects disposable and temporarily unavailable domains, identifies catch-all-emails, and removes duplicate email addresses.
 You can verify emails in bulk, one-by-one, or by using email verification API.